rnleach/findfire/README.md

  - GList

-### GDAL (3.2.2 or later used in development)
+### netcdf
- This is critical for accessing and geo-referencing the data.
-Whatever version of GDAL you're using, it must have support for NetCDF4 installed as well.
-This shouldn't be a problem since that is the default anyway.
-Future versions may use the PROJ and NetCDF4 libraries directly.
+ This is critical for accessing the data.
+The data files are in NetCDF4 format.

 ### SQLITE3